 Seed (Cones): After pollination the female flowers become a 1/2 inch diameter fleshy, red, berry-like cone (an aril) containing the seed which ripens in mid to late summer.
 The cone is open at the top and the top of the brown flattened seed is visible.

-Toxic: The seeds and foliage are toxic to humans and livestock but not too wild browsers who love it.
-The red fleshy pulp surrounding the seed is not considered so.
+Toxic: The seeds and foliage are toxic to humans and livestock but not too wild browsers who love it especially white-tailed deer in the winter time.
+The red fleshy pulp surrounding the seed is not considered so toxic.

 Names: The genus, Taxus, is from the Greek taxos, referring to the yew plant.
 The species name, canadensis, means 'of Canada'.
 The name of the plant classification author, ‘Marshall’ is for Humphry Marshall (1722-1801), American Botanist, who published in 1785 - Arboretum Americanum: The American Grove, an Alphabetical Catalogue of Forest Trees and Shrubs, Natives of the American United States.